s-r-e-e-r-a-j/DirectoryBuster/README.md

-# Directory Buster
+## DirectoryBuster

-**Directory Buster** is a powerful and user-friendly tool designed to discover hidden directories and files on a web server by brute-forcing common directory and file names.
-It is written in Python and uses a graphical user interface (GUI) built with `tkinter`.
-The tool supports testing directories with and without user-provided extensions, saving results, and opening discovered URLs directly in your browser.
+DirectoryBuster is a GUI-based directory brute-forcing tool that helps discover hidden directories and files on web servers.
+It allows penetration testers and security researchers to identify accessible resources by testing a given target URL against a wordlist of potential directory and file names.

 ---

 ## Features

-- **Target URL Input**: Enter the target URL to scan for hidden directories and files.
+- **Easy-to-Use Interface** – Simple and user-friendly GUI.
-- **Wordlist Support**: Load a custom wordlist file containing directory and file names to test.
+- **Custom Wordlist** – Choose your own wordlist for scanning.
-- **Extension Support**: Test with user-provided extensions (e.g., `.js`, `.php`, `.html`).
+- **Supports File Extensions** – Check for files with extensions like `.php, .html, .js`.
-- **Real-Time Results**: View all tested URLs and discovered results in real-time.
+-  **Save Results** – Option to save founded results to a file.
-- **Clickable URLs**: Found URLs are clickable and open directly in your default web browser.
+-  **Clickable Links** – Open found URLs directly in a browser.
-- **Save Results**: Optionally save the discovered results to a file.
+-  **Live Updates** – See the scanning progress in real-time.
-- **Start/Stop Control**: Start or stop the scanning process at any time.
+-  **Fast Scanning** – Uses multi-threading for better performance.
-- **Color-Coded UI**:
+-  **Start & Stop Anytime** – Control the scan with start and stop buttons.
-  - Found URLs are highlighted in **blue** and change to **red** after being clicked.
+-  **Error Handling** – Handles network issues without crashing.
-  - Buttons change color to indicate their state (e.g., Start button turns **light green** when active).
+-
 ---

 ## Requirements